angeluriot/Graphics_skeleton/README.md

 ### How to compile it?

-* Open a terminal in the project root and type : `bash unix_launch.sh` to create and compile the project
+* Open a terminal in the project root and type : `bash unix_run.sh` to create and compile the project

 * Then type : `./build/App` to run the program *(or something else if you changed the name)*